Top-Down Deletion for Red/Black Trees

 Top-Down BST Deletion

 What's great about this method, is that it is almost identical to normal deletion in a binary search tree.
 So long as we maintain the invariant that the node to be deleted is a red leaf, everything proceeds identically to a normal top down deletion.
-To help maintain the invariant, we begin by coloring the root node red.
+I would be remiss if i didnt say that "so long as..." is doing an outsized amount of work, but we'll cover it all and in the end its really not so bad.

 void erase(K data) {